The Not-So-Unreasonable Effectiveness of Mathematics in the Natural Sciences

 This equation, which takes only a few seconds to write down, represents a fundamental set of relationships between the curvature of spacetime and the energy and momentum of matter in Einstein’s theory of gravity (called general relativity), which is an explanation of gravity that makes even more accurate predictions than Newton’s.
 The mathematical quantities with Greek-letter subscripts in this equation do not stand for simple numbers but rather something much more abstract — tensors, which can be represented as matrices with several variables within them.
 A great deal of complexity and information are conveyed by this equation, which has been experimentally verified as accurately describing phenomena across an enormously wide range of distance scales.

 The remarkable thing in all this is not just that laws of physics can be formulated mathematically, it is that the equations are compact, elegant, and tremendously powerful.
-For example, Maxwell’s equations of classical electromagnetism6 together with the Lorentz force law are a marvel of elegant compactness that contains all of classical electromagnetic theory — which successfully accounts for the results of hundreds of thousands of experiments performed across many decades — in a few mathematical expressions that can be written down on a postcard.
+For example, Maxwell’s equations of classical electromagnetism6 together with the Lorentz force law are a marvel of elegant compactness that contain all of classical electromagnetic theory — which successfully accounts for the results of hundreds of thousands of experiments performed across many decades — in a few mathematical expressions that can be written down on a postcard.

 Part of the power of mathematics in physics stems from the fact that the same mathematical forms often appear in many seemingly disparate places.
 For example, purely by manipulating and combining the equations of electromagnetism that now bear his name, the 19th-century physicist James Clerk Maxwell was able to show that one could derive from them a “wave equation,” a kind of equation already familiar to physicists as describing such phenomena as sound waves and waves in water.
 On this basis, Maxwell predicted that there ought to be such things as electromagnetic waves, i.e. waves where it is electric and magnetic fields that are doing the “waving” or oscillating.
 Moreover, the equations allowed him to calculate the speed at which these waves would travel, and he found that it was numerically the same as the speed of light, which had previously been measured.
 He therefore concluded — just on the basis of the mathematics — that light must actually consist of electromagnetic waves.
 All of this was in the 1860s, a quarter-century before the existence of electromagnetic waves was experimentally verified.7